-We’ve landed on Mars, can grow organs, and even skydive from space, yet when it comes to a thorough understanding of the territory so close to home that it is home, much is missing.
-Neuroscientists don’t even know precisely how many different types of cells are in the brain.
-Here at Sebastian Seung‘s Computational Neuroscience Lab at MIT, we’re taking a different approach: crowd-sourcing.
+We’ve landed on Mars, can grow organs, and even skydive from space, yet when it comes to the 3 pound organ behind each person’s eyes – the brain – we’re mostly in the dark.
+Neuroscientists don’t even know how many different types of cells are in the brain.
+Think about that.
+We don’t even know how many types of cells are in the retina.
+And if we don’t know how many types of cells there are, how can we understand how they connect and process information, leading to a thinking, feeling human being?
+Here at Sebastian Seung‘s Computational Neuroscience Lab at MIT, we’re taking a different approach to neuroscientific discovery: crowd-sourcing.
 In order to solve the mind’s great mysteries, we need you.

 Why don’t we know how the mind works?
 One reason is that your mind is massive.
 Researchers estimate that there are 100 billion neurons in your brain with an estimated one million miles of connectivity [1,2].
 A million miles is equivalent to driving around Earth 40 times.
 You can infer that in order for such great length of neurons to fit into your three pound brain these structures must be very tiny.
-A large neuron is about 100 microns in diameter while the contact area of a synapse is less than 7 cubic nm [3, 4: data from Seung Lab].
+Neurons range greatly in size – the contact area of a synapse is less than 7 cubic nm [3, 4: data from Seung Lab].

 In order to see neurons and the tiny structures called dendrites through which they function, researchers utilize a new imaging technique.
 “Fix whole brain tissue, slice off layers just a few microns thick, image each slice with an electron microscope, and trace the path of each neuron,” explains David Zhou, Masters Student at Carnegie Mellon, on Quora.
 These gamechanging techniques generate a terabyte of data for even a cubic millimeter of brain tissue.
 Now that we can see the brain at the synaptic scale, we have to analyze the images.
 How?

-We hope to one day train computers to map neurons on their own; however, that day will be far in the future and we need to accelerate neuroscience discovery now.
+We will eventually train computers to map neurons on their own; however, that day will be far in the future and we need to accelerate neuroscience discovery now.
 To achieve this, we need something more intelligent than even the most powerful supercomputer— you.

 It takes an MIT-trained neuroscientist anywhere from 15 to 80 hours to reconstruct a single neuron.
-At that rate, it would take about 570,000,000 years to map the connectivity of an entire human brain, known as a connectome.
-This is why we need your help.
+At that rate, it would take about 570 million years to map the connectivity of an entire human brain, known as a connectome.
+Think that sounds bad?
+Using the best technology of just 5 years ago, it would have taken over a billion years to map one brain.
+We’re moving forward extraordinarily fast.
+And we need your help to go faster.